Art Seniors Takeover: Spring 2021 Instagram Residencies

 By Laura Newlon, associate professor

-Each residency lasts Thursday through Sunday, when students can share posts to the Art Department account (@cornish_artdept) feed as well as post Instagram stories.
-The residencies are a lead up to the annual BFA exhibition, giving the Cornish community a sneak peak into the behind-the-scenes work and other pieces students have worked on throughout their time here at Cornish.
+Each residency lasts Thursday through Sunday, when students can share posts to the Art Department Instagram account feed, as well as post Instagram stories.
+The residencies are a lead-up to the annual BFA exhibition, giving the Cornish community a sneak peak into the behind-the-scenes work and other pieces students have worked on throughout their time here at Cornish.

 Top Image: Recent Instagram residents (from left): Tia Shekelle, Soleil Busbice, Jehan Soderquist, and Jazmin Flores.

 A Look Back at ‘Living in the Hyphen:’ Cornish Theater Department Chair Richard E.T.
 White RetiresRead more

 Original Works Alum Andrew Lee Creech's Play 'Last Drive to Dodge' Featured in Upcoming FestivalRead more